 She teaches how to use movement as a basis for personal and professional mastery.
 Mariane is a Force of Nature as she is Vibrant, Inspired, Dynamic and Compassionate beyond measure.
 She is recognized as an expert in the field for stimulating creativity, clarity and balance throughout your whole life.Mariane's intelligence, coupled with her kind-hearted encouragement, and a keen sense of integrity, infuses all of her teachings.
 She carries an unyielding sense of adventure wherever she goes.
 Mariane walks her talk, and lives and breathes the Dance Alive System in everything she does, personally and professionally!

-Erica Ross Founder of The Move, Dance Our Way Home, Daily Dance, Author and Artist
+Erica Ross, Author, Artist, and Co-Founder of The Move, Dance Our Way Home and Daily Dance.

 In Episode 8 of The Universal Dancer Podcast, my guest is Melissa Michaels Ed.D.
 Melissa is the Founder and Director of SomaSource Educational Programs, Golden Girls Global, and Golden Bridge, a not-for-profit organization dedicated to improving and empowering people's lives through body-centered initiatory processes, mentoring, and community action.